double2kill/vscode-auto-encrypt/README.md

 # Motivation

-There are some auth settings in my nodejs server, I need to settings auth settings files in `.gitignore` file and copy these file to other computer through safe ways.
-This step is very troublesome especially when these secret files updated.
+There are some auth settings in my server, I need to set auth files into `.gitignore` file and copy these file to other computer through safe ways.
+It is very troublesome to copy files especially when these secret files updated.
+Just want to publish encrypt files to github and decrypt them when I want to use.

 ## Features
 * **auto encrypt when a secret file save**